makeabilitylab/physcomp/electronics/electricity-basics.md

 Another way to think about current flow is like that of a tube filled end-to-end with marbles.
 If a marble is inserted on the left, another marble will immediately exit the tube on the right.
 Even though each marble travels only a short distance, the transfer of motion is nearly instantaneous.
 With electricity, the overall effect from one end of a conductor to the other is at the speed of light; however, each individual electron travels through the conductor at a much slower pace.

-The SI unit of electric current is the *ampere* or *amp* (A), which is the flow of electric charge in coloumbs per second ($$C/s$$).
-Thus:

-$$1 A = 1 C / s$$

-With digital circuits, we work with low amperages.
-For example, an LED may require 2V but only ~20 milliamperes (milliamps or simply, mA) to light up—that's $$(6.24 × 10^{18}) * 0.02 = 1.3 × 10^{17}$$ electrons/second.
-Similarly, an individual pin on the Arduino might be able to supply up to 40mA or $$(6.24 × 10^{18}) * 0.04 = 2.5 × 10^{17}$$ electrons/second.

----

-NOTE: BASE UNITS

-As you learn and begin analyzing electrical circuits, it's important to pay attention to *units*.
-The base unit of voltage is volts (V), the base unit of current is amperes or amps (A), and the base unit of resistance is ohms (Ω).
-With digital circuits, we often work with voltages between 0-5V (and sometimes 9V or 12V) but much smaller amperages often in the milliamp range—like 0.02A or 0.1A—and much higher resistances like 1,000Ω, 2,200Ω, or 10,000Ω.

-Typically, however, you'll see these written as 20mA and 100mA and 1kΩ, 2.2kΩ, and 10kΩ respectively.
-However, it's important to carefully track units and convert values to base units for analysis.

----

 ### What is an open circuit?